Te (Cyrillic): Form

 The capital Cyrillic letter Te (Т т) looks the same as the capital Latin letter T (T t) but, as with most Cyrillic letters, the lowercase form is simply a smaller version of the uppercase letter, same as М.

 In italic type and cursive, the lowercase form т looks like the italic form of the lowercase Latin M m, except in Serbian and Macedonian usage where it looks like an inverted lowercase Latin M, with a stroke above to distinguish it from the otherwise identical italic lowercase letter Sha ш, which is sometimes written with a stroke below.
 Compare the 5th letter pair in the 4th row with the last letter pair of the chart.

 The cursive form of the capital letter Te can also be seen in the chart following the lower case letter.

-In some old materials, the lowercase form т has two variants: on the Trebnik of Metropolitan Peter and the Ostrog Bible this letter has a taller variant looks like number 7; on some vernacular Russian publications up to the mid-19th century, this letter have been found as a variant resembling a turned Sha.
+In some old materials, the lowercase form т has two variants: on the Trebnik of Metropolitan Peter and the Ostrog Bible this letter has a taller variant that looks like the number 7; on some vernacular Russian publications up to the mid-19th century, this letter have been found as a variant resembling a turned Sha.
 Both of them were encoded in the Unicode Standard in June 2016 with the release of version 9.0.